f/equiv/README.md

 You don't have to say programming language.

 ```
-$ eq install sinatra of crystal
+$ equiv install sinatra of crystal
 Found python:requests of node is request
 Installing...
 > npm install request --save